admin-cf-1/cardano-coin-selection/information/specification.md

      (_minimum_, _ideal_, _maximum_) = (_v_, _2v_, _2v_)

- 2.  **Attempts to improve upon the existing UTxO selection** for that output, by repeatedly selecting additional entries at random from the [remaining UTxO set](#remaining-utxo-set), stopping when the selection can be improved upon no further.
+ 2.  **Attempts to improve upon the existing UTxO selection** for that output, by repeatedly selecting additional entries at random from the [available UTxO set](#available-utxo-set), stopping when the selection can be improved upon no further.

      A selection with value _v1_ is considered to be an _improvement_ over a